Characters in this post

 “Xi!
 Get us moving!” one yelled out.
 Veye switched off from thermal and recognized the gray officer’s uniform of the Order.

 She kept herself focused on firing under the doors closed, and with a shudder, the lift began to rise.
-Around her, the dust and scratch worn white armor of stormtroopers.
+All those around her were men and woman in dust covered and scratched worn white armor of First Order Stormtroopers.